-Within 90 days of appointment, CT2 trainees will be required to submit a 5 page project plan, structured in the format of a standard R01 application to be reviewed by the Executive Committee which will serve as the basis for the Committee’s assessment of their progress and performance throughout your 2-year period of training.
+Within 90 days of appointment, CT2 trainees will be required to submit a 6 page project plan, structured in the format of a standard R01/R21 application to be reviewed by the Executive Committee which will serve as the basis for the Committee’s assessment of their progress and performance throughout the 2-year period of training.

 Trainees will be consistently evaluated throughout their appointment term.
-Formal reviews (in the form of a presentation as part of the Topics in Cancer Drug Development Lecture series) may be required at months 8 and 20.
+Formal reviews (in the form of a presentation in front of the other trainees, mentors and Executive Committee) are required at months 8 and 20.

 The ability to prepare a cogent and clearly written research proposal is essential to the trainee’s ability to assume a leadership position in cancer drug development in academia or industry.
 Within the first 18 months, trainees are required to prepare a mock NIH application which will is critiqued by an

 ad hoc group of faculty members, acting as a typical Study Section, and provide written feedback to the fellow.
 Fellows may use a real grant application if they plan to submit one.

 The UC San Diego School of Medicine has established a specialized program to doctoral candidates, postdoctoral fellows and junior faculty pursuing a career in clinical or translational research.
 Scholars in this program complete a series of courses offered in a modular format.
 The CT2 training program cross-registers its trainees in the CREST program and requires that they complete

 Year 1 Modules||

 Year 2 Modules|

 |Patient Oriented Research II||Data Management and Informatics|